Pradeep7879/HelpFullNotes/README.md

                   400 – Bad Request      401 – Unauthorised      402 – Payment Required     403 – Forbidden   404 – Not Found     405 – Method Not Allowed
                   500 – Internal Server Error     501 – Not Implemented      502 – Bad Gateway       503 – Service Unavailable     504 – Gateway Timeout

+17. Different Type Of REST Requests (each and every method of REST API along with the collections).

+                  Method	Description

+                  GET	      Fetch status line, Response body, Header etc.
+                  HEAD	      Same as GET, but only fetch status line and header section POST	      Perform request using request payload mostly in creating a record at the server PUT	      Useful in manipulating/updating the resource using Request payload DELETE	Deletes information relating to the target resource.
+                  OPTIONS	Describe the communication options for the target resource